tbfld/counter.ink/content/obj/2011 > Cablegate — The Complete Wikipedia Datadump, Vol. 1.md

 ---
+title: 2011 > Cablegate — The Complete Wikipedia Datadump, Vol. 1
+description: an elaborate encryption joke to suss out Amazon
+extract:
+created: 2024-12-01 00:01
+updated: 2024-12-01 00:01
+author: tb
+images: "false"
+order:
+enableToc: "true"
+permalink:
+aliases:
+draft: "false"
+publish: "true"
+date: 2011-11-02
 tags:
   - art
   - data
   - image
   - law
   - publishing
-timelines:
+  - books
+status:
+RSS: "false"
 ---

 In December 2010, when Amazon booted Wikileaks off of AWS (Amazon Web Services) without any clear or credible explanation, I decided to look into whether their decision was mainly technical or political.
 At the time, Amazon’s dominance over the *book* trade was becoming a cause for serious concern — and their acquisition of a print-on-demand service, which they rebranded as Createspace and folded into their Kindle operations (then just a few years old), added fuel to the fire.
 Amazon met these concerns with broad claims that its various operations operated independently of each other, so — in theory — whatever AWS “policy” justified cutting off Wikileaks should not be a factor for Createspace.
 To test that, I created a book that purported to contain Wikileaks’s so-called “Cablegate” leaks.
 I used the open-source application [Image Magick](https://imagemagick.org/index.php) to generate hundreds of pages of random pixels, a bit like full-page QR Codes, and uploaded them along with all the relevant materials for a book — a cover, a blurb, and so on.
 The blurb was carefully worded to invite that interpretation without engaging in false advertising: